 The study has been approved by the Ethics Committee of the CSI Holdsworth Memorial Hospital, Mysore (June 2017; no. CSIHMH/ERU2017/1).
 The committee membership follows Indian Council of Medical Research guidelines and is composed of a total of nine members (2 clinicians, 3 scientists, 1 legal expert, 1 social scientist/ spiritual leader, 1 academician and 1 lay person).

-Competing interests:
+Data availability

-None of the authors declare any conflict of interest in relation to this study.
+All data underlying the results are available as part of the article and no additional source data are required

-Funding:
+Competing interests

-The current study is supported by the Wellcome Trust-DBT India Alliance as a
+No competing interests were disclosed

-personal fellowship to GVKrishnaveni (IA/CPHS/16/1/502655).
+Grant information

-The Parthenon Study has been funded previously by the Parthenon Trust, Switzerland; theWellcome Trust, UK;the MedicalResearch Council, UK and Department for International Development, UK.
-The original Mumbai Maternal Nutrition Study is funded by the Wellcome Trust, UK; the Medical Research Council, UK; the Department for International Development, UK; the Parthenon Trust, Switzerland; and the Industrial Credit and Investment Corporation of India Bank Ltd Social Initiatives Group, Mumbai, India.
-The originalPune Maternal Nutrition Study is funded by the Wellcome Trust, UK.
+The current study is supported by the Wellcome Trust through a WellcomeTrust-DBT India Alliancepersonal fellowship [IA/CPHS/16/1/502655 to GVK].

 REFERENCES

 Cohen S, Janicki-Deverts D, Miller GE.
 Psychological stress and disease.
 JAMA 2007;298:1685-7